2027 AFC Asian Cup bids: Qatar

 On 28 April 2020, Qatar announced its interests to host the Asian Cup.
 In October and December, the Qatari association submitted its hosting requirements to the AFC.
 The country hosted the Asian Cup twice in 1988 and 2011.
 However, they also bid to host the 2023 AFC Asian Cup and would have been ineligible to host consecutive Asian Cup tournaments.
 Qatar officially withdrew their 2027 bid following their successful one for 2023.

-The slogan "Celebrating Asia" was revealed as the official logo of the 2027 Asian Cup in the 2020 Emir of Qatar Cup Final, which was held in Ahmad Bin Ali Stadium.
+The slogan "Celebrating Asia" was revealed as the official logo of the 2027 Asian Cup in the 2020 Emir of Qatar Cup final, which was held in Ahmad bin Ali Stadium in the city of Al Rayyan.

-The following were the host cities and venues selected for Qatar's bid: